 Small-sized-bassoons are classified as “fagottino”—instruments sounding one octave higher than the full-sized bassoon, and “tenoroons”—transposing instruments that are generally in either G or F.

-View or download INSTUMENT CATALOGUE FAGOTTINO/TENOROON
+View or download the most recent INSTUMENT CATALOGUE FAGOTTINO/TENOROON

 The instrument catalogue aims to collect as many references as possible about instruments built between 1700 and 1914, the “Golden Age” of fagottino and tenoroon.
 Our goal is to evaluate how many original historical instruments currently exist, where they are now located, and other data, such as the place and date of manufacture.